natacasey/natacasey.github.io/About.md

 My biggest passion is working with text data.

-As a first-generation immigrant I speak several langauges (English, Russian, Belarusian and German) and value cultural awareness and diversity.
+As a first-generation immigrant I speak several languages (English, Russian, Belarusian, and German) and value cultural awareness and diversity.

 My education:
 - 2019-2021 - Master of Science, Data Science, Bellevue University